-Allspice comes from the dried, green berries of Pimenta dioica, a central American tree of the myrtle family (Myrtaceae) and is closely related to clove, eucalyptus, guava and the bay rum tree.
+Allspice from Mexico comes from the dried, green berries of Pimenta dioica, a central American tree of the myrtle family (Myrtaceae) and is closely related to clove, eucalyptus, guava and the bay rum tree.

 We offer premium, whole berry Allspice from our farms in Veracruz, Mexico.
 Enjoy this natural spice “from farm to fork” and at its most premium quality.